pharmbio/repuragent/docs/local.md

    ```
    - The script chunks documents, stores summaries in ChromaDB (`backend/memory/sop_documents/chromadb/sop_rag`), and saves original pages in a docstore folder (`backend/memory/sop_documents/docstore`).

-3. **How it becomes available** – on app startup, `SOPRetriever` loads the persisted vector store.
-When an agent calls `protocol_search_sop`, it retrieves your newest snippets automatically.
+3. **How it becomes available**
+   On app startup, `SOPRetriever` loads the persisted vector store.
+When an agent calls
+   `protocol_search_sop`, it retrieves your newest snippets automatically.

-4. **Refreshing content** – repeat the indexer any time you add/edit SOP files.
-Delete `backend/memory/episodic_memory/chroma_db` if you need a clean rebuild SOP library.
+4. **Refreshing content**
+   Repeat the indexer any time you add/edit SOP files.
+Delete
+   `backend/memory/episodic_memory/chroma_db` if you need a clean rebuild SOP library.

 ## 2.5 Local Data Handling

-- **Everything is local** – uploads, results, embeddings, checkpoints, and logs stay under the repo folder you cloned.
+- **Everything is local**
+  Uploads, results, embeddings, checkpoints, and logs stay under the repo folder you
+  cloned.
 No telemetry is sent unless you explicitly enable LangSmith.
-- **No hidden uploads** – the app never transmits your data except to the model endpoints you configure (OpenAI, LangSmith).
-Review their own privacy terms—the local app simply relays your prompts/files over the API calls your key authorizes.
+- **No hidden uploads**
+  The app never transmits your data except to the model endpoints you configure (OpenAI,
+  LangSmith).
+Review their own privacy terms—the local app simply relays your prompts/files
+  over the API calls your key authorizes.

 With the prerequisites in place, you can rely on this guide plus the [Shared Usage Guidelines](shared_usage.md) to operate Repuragent completely locally.